Online Harassment of Japanese Celebrities and Influencers: Dataset

 \subsubsection{Number of Online Followers}

-The participants provided the total number of their online followers (weblogs, social media, video streaming services, etc.) in four levels (under 5,000, 5,001 to 10,000, 10,001 to 100,000, and over 100,001).
+The participants provided the total number of their online followers (weblogs, social media, video streaming services, etc.) in four levels (5,000 or less, 5,001 to 10,000, 10,001 to 100,000, and over 100,000).
 The numbers of these levels were 62, 36, 92, and 23, respectively.